Nuclei-Software/penglai-linux-driver/README.md

 	make bootimages

-in the main repo of Nuclei SDK.
+in the main repo of Nuclei Linux SDK.

 Then, copy the linux-deps/module.lds into work/demosoc/linux/scripts/